 User experience writers compose copies of a digital product.
 These copies include crafting the error message, text on buttons, menu lists and push notifications.

-For effective writing, they must analyze who the target audience is, and what are their needs.
+For effective writing, they must analyze who the target audience is and what their needs are.
 Understanding the target audience is a fundamental skill for anyone looking to become a UX writer.

-Gathering user feedback is crucial for understanding the audience’s needs and refining the product accordingly.
+Gathering user feedback is crucial for understanding the audience’s needs and refining the product.

 To do this, a UX writer considers the audience’s values and researches the demographics.
 They acquire a sound knowledge of the audience’s geographic location to develop a user persona.